codesandbox/codesandbox-client/packages/homepage/content/docs/5-secrets.md

 ## What are secrets?

 Secrets are also known as enviroment variables are used to hide sensitive information in your application that you don't want the world to see.
-The most common example for the usage is with API keys.
+The most common use case for using secrets is with API keys.

 Secrets values will not be transferred between forks and **can only be used in container sandboxes**.